agl-alexglopez/ccc/CONTRIBUTING.md

 - All types intentionally available to the user in a container `.h` file are `typedef`.
 For example, the flat hash map is `typedef struct ccc_fhmap ccc_flat_hash_map`.
 This is to discourage the user from thinking too hard about what the underlying types are because opaque pointers are not available.
 - All types internal to the developers shall not use `typedef`.
 Internally, we want to know exactly what every type is no matter how long the name.
 Implementation helper functions that operate within the interface functions should not use the user facing `typedef`.
 Use the true underlying type name so the code carries as much information as possible while reading.
 - To aid in the prior point, all functions internal to an implementation `src/*.c` file should be marked `static`.
 This will also help signal that you should be using the full type name in parameters and inside that function, not the user facing `typedef`.
+- The implementation of macros is always completed in the `ccc/impl/` directory, and wrapper macros are provided in the `ccc/*.h` headers.
+The user should not be distracted with macro details.
+- The `impl_` and `ccc_impl_` prefix is used in macros in the `ccc/impl/*.h` headers.

 The exceptions to the user and developer naming split are as follows.